-Beware Of Premature Termination Of Your Workers’ Compensation Benefits
+Beware of Premature Termination of Workers’ Compensation Benefits

-The termination of benefits attorneys at Schmidt, Kirifides & Rassias will help you fight to retain the workers’ comp benefits that you deserve.
+The termination of benefits attorneys at Schmidt, Kirifides, Rassias, & Rio will help you fight to retain the workers’ comp benefits that you deserve.
 You should not have to wonder about how to pay your medical bills or other expenses after being injured at the workplace.

-How An Employer May Try To Modify Or Terminate Your Benefits
+How an Employer May Modify or Terminate Your Benefits

 Independent Medical Examination

 An independent medical examination is a procedure funded by the workers’ compensation insurance company to evaluate the status of your injury.
-The examining physician will send their findings to the insurance company who will determine whether you can return to work in some capacity.
+The examining physician will send their findings to the insurance company, which will determine whether you can return to work in some capacity.
 The insurance company may also use this information to suggest cheaper forms of medical treatment or to suspend your benefits entirely.

 Impairment Rating Evaluation